 While this might sound simple, these two simple habits will give you the clarity and focus you need to spring out of bed and dominate the day.

 Tim Ferriss, Tony Robbins, and Elon Musk have all claimed (on multiple occasions) that one of the keys to success is asking the right questions.

 As Musk said, “The tough thing is figuring out what questions to ask […] but once you do that, the rest is really easy.”

-And I’ve found that there are two specific questions that will help you supercharge your morning and enjoy sustained levels of peak performance all day long.
+And I’ve found that two specific questions will help you supercharge your morning routine and enjoy sustained levels of peak performance all day long.

 Question #1: What am I excited about?